Assembling a drone with 3D printed parts

 3D printing enables rapid prototyping, lightweight components, and complex geometries in aerospace.

-Why is 3D printing important for the aerospace industry?
+Why is 3D printing important for the aerospace industries?

 3D printing enables rapid prototyping, lightweight components, and complex geometries, revolutionizing aerospace manufacturing efficiency and innovation.